The Life Sciences Law Review: Mexico

 The restriction and control of vaping is a global trend.
 Because of Mexico's legal structure, vaping is not contemplated within the products regulated by the applicable provisions.
 However, the health authorities have considered a national health emergency in this regard and thus have attempted to restrict the importation, sale and use of these products.

-These restrictions, owing to their nature and characteristics, have been challenged by diverse entities and individuals engaged in this industry having obtained favourable results from the competent courts.
+These restrictions, owing to their nature and characteristics, have been challenged by diverse entities and individuals engaged in this industry having obtained favourable results from the competent courts and even final pronunciations of the unconstitutionality of these absolute restrictions by the Mexican Supreme Court.
 Notwithstanding, the Executive Branch issued a decree whereby the importation of vapers and vaping liquids is deemed as forbidden.
 As such, although it is possible to market and sell vaping products in Mexico, it is not possible to actually import these into the country.
+During 2021, a Decree amending the import restrictions to electronic cigarettes was issued; however, it was repealed some weeks afterward, retaking an absolute restriction to the importation of these goods.
+In this same regard, traditional tobacco products and especially their advertising has been strongly targeted by the health and consumer protection authorities.

-Another relevant matter during the new administration is rules and provisions regarding food and beverage labelling.
+Another relevant matter during the new administration is the rules and provisions regarding food and beverage labelling.
 During the last quarter of 2019, Congress amended the Health Law and added diverse articles specifically related to food and beverage products' labelling.
-The main purpose of these amendments is to provide, in the clearest manner possible, information to the consumer as to the actual caloric content of products and possible elements of risk for their health such as salt, sugars, fats, caffeine, etc. The applicable provisions in this connection entered into force in October 2020 and although challenging have been already implemented by the medium and largest food and beverage manufacturers and retailers in Mexico.
+The main purpose of these amendments is to provide, in the clearest manner possible, information to the consumer as to the actual caloric content of products and possible elements of risk for their health such as salt, sugars, fats, caffeine, etc. The applicable provisions in this connection entered into force in October 2020 and, although challenging, have already been implemented by the medium and largest food and beverage manufacturers and retailers in Mexico.
+The current trend in connection with these topics is the restriction and limitation to publicity and marketing campaigns, pending the issuance of a specific set of Regulations in connection with television, radio, cinema and social networks' advertising of these kinds of products.

 iv Dietary supplements

 The importation and marketing of dietary supplements was less restricted during the past administration; however, the current administration has given special attention to their importation and marketing requirements.
-It is very likely this new attention to these products derives from the obesity emergency in the country and the publicity strategies of some entities engaged in the sale of these kinds of products.
+The core of activities and specific actions by the authorities has focused on the advertising and marketing through electronic means.
+Most of the verification and restriction of these kinds of products has been done through the limitation of sale through electronic marketing platforms.

 Many of these 'wellness' products fall within the grey line of a 'medical' device, because often they allege that their use may help improve certain medical conditions or bodily functions or that their use may improve an individual's general health and are, in the end, machines or apparatuses that are in contact with the human body.